nimeshsurvegg-lgtm/skiniq-prototype/README.md

 ## ⚠️ Disclaimer

-SkinIQ provides cosmetic guidance based on image analysis and does not replace professional dermatological diagnosis[cite: 2].
+SkinIQ provides cosmetic guidance based on image analysis and does not replace professional dermatological diagnosis.